thecem/octopus_germany/README.md

 ```
 ### API-Debug

-If you need more information for API debug set in const
+If you need more information for API debug set in const:

 `/config/custom_components/octopus_germany/const.py`

 ```yaml
 LOG_API_RESPONSES = True
 ```
+After restarting HA the API-Response and additional information will be in debug log.

 ## Support